jw120/mal/jw-c/README.md

 Next
-    - Print for lists. list_map then list_concat
+- How to handle exceptions
     - Get step1 working
     - Stremaline debugging